thelfer/tfel/docs/web/tfel-material.md

 # Isotropic elastic moduli

-Three `struct` are defined to represent the isotropic moduli of an isotropic material:
+Three data structures are defined to represent the isotropic moduli of an isotropic material:

  - `KGModuli` (attributes: `kappa`,`mu`)